 When to Go to the Emergency Room (ER)

-Add unsweetened yogurt to your diet when taking antibiotics.
+Add unsweetened yogurt with active cultures to your diet when taking antibiotics.

 Treat vaginal yeast infections right away.